chnyda/taikungoclient/client/docs/CreateStandAloneVmCommand.md

 HasStandAloneMetaDatas returns a boolean if a field has been set.

-### SetStandAloneMetaDatasNil

-`func (o *CreateStandAloneVmCommand) SetStandAloneMetaDatasNil(b bool)`

- SetStandAloneMetaDatasNil sets the value for StandAloneMetaDatas to be an explicit nil

-### UnsetStandAloneMetaDatas
-`func (o *CreateStandAloneVmCommand) UnsetStandAloneMetaDatas()`

-UnsetStandAloneMetaDatas ensures that no value is present for StandAloneMetaDatas, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)